ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 But the claim has some empirical support.
 For instance, within the equities market itself, active investing has a mixed record.
 By the risk-aversion principle, a basket of small caps should appreciate faster than a basket of blue chips.

 However, historically, such an advantage has not been clear, if not [outright absent](https://www.longtermtrends.net/large-cap-vs-small-cap/).
 Competing psychological forces are evidently at play.
-These are roughly the same forces which contribute to bubble formation, and which allow lotteries to function.
+My speculation is that these are roughly the same forces which contribute to bubble formation, and which allow lotteries to function.

 ### The case for shorting options contracts

 The case for shorting options contracts is the union of the case for riskier assets, and the case against riskier assets.

 Typical options buyers are "rational" and help the discovery of options prices which align with typical risk-aversion principles.
 Such options buyers see options as risk reduction products (eg. as part of a protective put strategy, or more generally to expose themselves to risky investments while limiting downside).
-Options sellers adopt a fair amount of risk to provide these contracts, so in principle should be compensated above fair expected value, and in fact above the opportunity cost of a typical passive equity portfolio.
+Options sellers adopt a fair amount of risk to provide these contracts, so in principle should be compensated above fair expected value, and in fact, above the opportunity cost of a typical passive equity portfolio.

 Why doesn't the case against investing in risky assets apply here?
 The argument there would suggest that a risk-philic sub-population would relish shorting options contracts, driving prices below fair value, and making the short strategy suboptimal.